briancpark/numc/README.md

 The very first function we implemented.
 In order to understand this and the spec inside and out, we took the time to carefully implement everything before moving on to other function.
 An important design choice was to use a double pointer array to properly address and call on 2D matrices.
 It makes sense to do so, and made slicing implementation much more intuitive and less of a hassle.
 Later we optimized this in Task 4.

 ### `int allocate_matrix_ref(matrix **mat, matrix *from, int row_offset, int col_offset, int rows, int cols)`
 Understanding `allocate_matrix()` allowed us to proceed further to this function.
 It turns out this was related to slicing.
 We had to come back later and fix bugs related to pointers.
 For the longest time, Brian was stuck up on how to shift pointers around and weird bugs would happen.
-After Brian rigorously debugged in `cgdb`, he found the pointers could be elegantly be shifted with:
+After Brian rigorously debugged in `gdb`, he found the pointers could be elegantly be shifted with:
 ```c
 (*mat)->data[i] = from->data[i + row_offset] + col_offset;
 ```